Head of Department: Mrs C Magness

 Geographers will develop a wide range of skills.
 They will learn to ask questions, investigate issues and think critically.
 Students will use a wide range of data and will learn to read, process and create maps, graphs, visual images, and Geographical Information Systems (GIS).
 They will also develop decision-making skills in order to be able to justify their own opinions and the opinions of different groups of people.

 The Geography department is committed to fieldwork and to an enquiry-based approach to teaching and learning where the use of audio-visual resources, discussions, debates, role play, group work, student-led investigations and presentations of different kinds are recognised as amongst the most effective ways of learning.
-The Geography Department offers trips to the Isle of Wight, Barton on Sea/Hurst Castle Spit , Seven Sisters Country Park , Box Hill , Italy and Iceland.
+The Geography Department offers trips to the Isle of Wight, Box Hill, Seven Sisters Country Park, Italy and Iceland or USA.